yingweiwo

 Additional Infomation

-See also: Topotecan Hydrochloride (has salt form); Topotecan Hydrochloride (1:1.25) (is active moiety of).
+See also: Topotecan hydrochloride (salt form); Topotecan hydrochloride (1:1.25) (its active ingredient).

-For the treatment of advanced ovarian cancer in patients with disease that has recurred or progressed following therapy with platinum-based regimens.
-Also used as a second-line therapy for treatment-sensitive small cell lung cancer, as well as in combination with cisplatin for the treatment of stage IV-B, recurrent, or persistent cervical cancer not amenable to curative treatment with surgery and/or radiation therapy.
+For the treatment of patients with advanced ovarian cancer who have relapsed or progressed after platinum-based chemotherapy.
+Also used as second-line therapy for treatment-sensitive small cell lung cancer, and in combination with cisplatin for the treatment of stage IV-B, recurrent or persistent cervical cancer that is not suitable for surgical and/or radiotherapy.

 FDA Label

-Topotecan is indicated for the treatment of patients with metastatic carcinoma of the ovary after failure of first-line or subsequent therapy.
+Topotecan is suitable for patients with metastatic ovarian cancer who have failed first-line or subsequent therapy.

 Mechanism of Action